raks0009/AOFM/README.md

 Copyright (C) Soumyadip Bandyopadhyay, Birla Institute of Tehnology & Science-Pilani, Goa, India.
 correspondence: soumyadipb@goa.bits-pilani.ac.in

-This work is used in the publication of "ranslation Validation of Coloured Petri Net Models of Programs on Integers" submitted to Acta Informatica available on : <website>
+This work is used in the publication of "Translation Validation of Coloured Petri Net Models of Programs on Integers" submitted to Acta Informatica available on : <website>

 Cite this as: